 The dramatic play center provides so many learning opportunities across ALL learning domains.
 To help parents understand that kids are not just “playing”, I sent home a parent letter introducing the new farm theme highlighting specific skills students will be developing during their play.

 To begin the new farm theme, I put out tons of non-fiction books about farm.
 We create an Idea Chart/Web.
-It is their job to research in the books what farm animals, supplies, places, people, and food is on a farm.
-I use post-it notes so hey will stick the chart.
+It is their job to research in books (aka look at the photos), what farm animals, supplies, places, people, and food is on a farm.
+I use post-it notes so they will stick the chart.
 It also shows me students’ prior knowledge and any misconceptions they may have.
 By spring, students know exactly what to do to create the web!
 They got busy right away.
 I even had a few students who wanted to keep working on the web during our Friday dance party!
 You know they are excited about a new theme when they pass up a dance party!
 I put in my plans the Friday before we start a new them to create the idea web.
 It gets the students excited for the next theme.
 Students can help me take down the last dramatic play center so when we come on Monday is it ready for us to start creating!

 In the art center and for a table time activity Tuesday morning, students made the fruits and veggies for our farm!
 It was a fun way to get some cutting practice in.

 I stapled the Velcro to the wall (plants) and stuck the other side of the Velcro to the fruits and veggies.
 Now students can harvest the fruits and veggies during play!

 Here is what students did to create the center.
 They had it ready to play by the middle of the week.